ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 In this model, an Attester sends Evidence to a Relying Party, which simply passes it on to a Verifier.
 The Verifier then compares the Evidence against its Appraisal Policy, and returns an Attestation Result to the Relying Party.
-The Relying Party then compares the Attestation Result against its own security policy.
+The Relying Party then compares the Attestation Result against its own appraisal policy.

 The resource access protocol between the Attester and Relying Party includes Evidence rather than an Attestation Result, but that Evidence is